stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/17_event_picking.md

 ~~~

 ## Configure the export event picks node
 As you only have the picks for one event, you don't have to care about the amount of picks exported.
-Select the whole tutorial time span for the export to export all available picks.
+Select the whole tutorial time span to export all available picks.

 ### events
 Select the events for which to export the picks.
 Use the complete time span of the tutorial data set and select the `tutorial` event catalog.